cmucg/cgPiano/README.md

 - Change pitch: rotate mouse-wheel or left right up down arrow-keys.
 - Change pitch is displayed as both n semitones and letters.

+## from cgPiano028 on:
+- Allows pressing 2 or 3 keys at the same time.
+Of course, pressing one by one is also OK.